julianchurchill/text-adventure/README.md

   - Fell beast (hairless dog with fiery eyes)
   - Second Fell beast for the barricade attack
   - Mushrooms
+  - Hearth for Cabal's house

 Features

+- [UI] New icon for TTA2
+- [FEATURE] Map - extras
+    - Make better masks and a better map!
+Charlies on the case.
+- [FEATURE] Story log - a record of all the story text you've seen so far - i.e. the 'text on first entry to location'.
+Possibly also the conversation text?
+How much of this to store, room descriptions, item activations?
 - [FEATURE] Accessibility - Text to speech
   - DONE Add a check box for TTS to the options dialog, save as a preference, default is off
   - Why does a 'Starting game' dialog appear and the save file get reloaded when turning TTS _on_ ?
   - Only play new text, e.g. examine an object, play the description but do not play the location description again
     - Should the item list and exit list be replayed?
-- [FEATURE] Accessibility - Voice recognition
-- [FEATURE] Map - extras
+- [FEATURE] Sound effects
-    - Make better masks and a better map!
-Charlies on the case.
-- [UI] Parchment background extras
-  - Scroll bar images need to compliment the parchment background...
-- [UI] New icon for TTA2
+  - Door unlocking, clock tower ticking/bells, ghostly sounds in the graveyard, mice scratching at the church, market hustle and bustle.
+  - Make on/off-able in options
 - [UI] Images for inventory items to appear on buttons next to label
 - [UI] Images for actions to appear on buttons next to label
 - [UI] Restrict action button list to half screen height
-- [FEATURE] Story log - a record of all the story text you've seen so far - i.e. the 'text on first entry to location'.
-Possibly also the conversation text?
-How much of this to store, room descriptions, item activations?
+- [UI] Parchment background extras
+  - Scroll bar images need to compliment the parchment background...
+- [FEATURE] What's new dialog for first run of new version.
 - [FEATURE] Google games API Achievements
   - Chatterbox (talk to everyone about everything)
   - Converser (talked to everyone)